 Life insurance is a way of providing for your loved ones should the worst happen to you.
 Many people choose to take out a life insurance policy so that any family they leave behind are able to continue paying for costs such as mortgages or bills, to pay off debts they may leave behind, or so that their funeral costs are covered.
-If you suffer from a chronic health condition, you may be concerned that it could affect your ability to be accepted for a life insurance policy.
+If you suffer from a chronic health condition, you may be concerned that it could affect your ability to be accepted for a life insurance policy and you may have lots of questions, for example, does life insurance cover cancer or a heart attack?
 The information below outlines how some chronic conditions may affect someone’s acceptance for life insurance.

 Like many chronic health conditions, diabetes Type 1 and 2 can affect an application for life insurance.
 In most cases, people are accepted for life insurance with diabetes, although they often have to pay higher premiums as a result of their condition.
 The reason for this is that, unfortunately, diabetics have a higher associated risk of developing serious illnesses such as stroke, or kidney disease and heart disease, which may make them more likely to make a claim.
 To assess the likelihood of these risks, insurance companies will need to analyse medical details such as diabetes Type, BMI, HbA1C readings, and existing conditions related to diabetes like circulatory conditions.
 Companies such as im-insured.co.uk offer specialist advice on diabetes life insurance, including how to reduce your premiums.
 You can use their site to connect with the right insurance provider and find the right deal for you.